zcattacz/alasql_wiki/Angular.js.md

 # Angular.js + AlaSQL

-You can use AlaSQL together with Angular.js framework:
+You can use AlaSQL together with Angular.js framework.
+Please include the file normally and not via requireJS

 ```js
     $scope.exportData = function () {